-“Second Nature” was the final globally-charted hit for Dan Hartman after it was released as a single in 1985.
+“Second Nature” was Dan Hartman’s final globally-charted hit after it was released as a single in 1985.
 It came from the album, I Can Dream About You, as the fourth and final track to become a hit on the official music charts.
 It somewhat re-established his name on the US Billboard Dance Club Songs chart as it peaked at number forty but it was considerably more popular on the US Billboard Adult Contemporary chart and the Canadian Adult Contemporary chart at number nineteen.
 As a love song, Hartman’s performance made “Second Nature” an easy-listening favorite that also served as the man’s ability to produce different styles of music than strictly dance routines.

 #6 – Waiting to See You